-American Council of the Blind (ACB)

-ACB is a national organization advocating on behalf of persons who are blind or have low vision. http://www.acb.org/.
+American Council of the Blind (ACB): ACB is a national organization advocating on behalf of persons who are blind or have low vision.
+Visit the ACB website: ACB.org.

-American Foundation for the Blind (AFB)

-AFB is committed to improving accessibility in all aspects of life-from cell phones to ATMs, on web sites, and in workplaces.
+American Foundation for the Blind (AFB): AFB is committed to improving accessibility in all aspects of life-from cell phones to ATMs, on web sites, and in workplaces.
 Services include assistance in making products and services accessible to people with visual impairments.
 AFB offers expert consulting services and accessible media production.
 AFB provides objective product evaluations of adaptive technologies through its assistive technology product database.
+Visit the AFB website: AFB.org.